SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Exploratorium: Not too far away from the bottom of the Greenwich Steps in San Francisco, you will find the Exploratorium.
 This top SF museum is a treat for kids of all ages.
 Here you can learn all about the local climate, including why we get fog most of the year, explore human perception exhibits, and see their famous indoor tornado.
 Learn more about some of our other top museums.

-Filbert Street Steps: One block away from the Greenwich Steps in San Francisco are the famous Filbert Street Steps.
+Filbert Street Steps: One block south of the Greenwich Steps in San Francisco are the famous Filbert Street Steps.
 They cover about the same distance and also take you up to Coit Tower.
 I typically walk up one and down the other for a little variety during my visits.
 Learn more here.

 16th and Moraga Mosaic Stairs: The 16th and Moraga Tiled Steps are a colorful set of stairs in the Sunset District.
-The mosaic images on the stairs look like a sun, a moon, and a large spiral.
-Most of the pieces of mosaic are blue, making them a picture-perfect attraction.
+The mosaic features images of a sun, a moon, and a large spiral.
+The variety of shades of blue tiles make this a picture-perfect attraction.

 Additional Favorites Around Town: In addition to those mentioned above, you will find some other colorful and interesting staircases all around town.
 Find a list of my eight favorites here.